One, Fastener materials

 1. Requirements for gaskets

-Gasket material has the certain elasticity, plasticity, and enough strength at working temperature to ensure sealing.
+Gasket material has a certain elasticity, plasticity, and enough strength at working temperature to ensure sealing.
 At the same time, it must have good corrosion resistance.

 2. Types and selection of gasket materials